Everybody likes to get a good deal on their new car, and there’s no exception when it comes to leasing. That is what we’re here for, after all!

 With this in mind, it’s important to have an insurance policy in place to cover any potential damage or fault claims, and even personal injury.

-We’ve already covered how car insurance works, so here we'll specifically talk you through whether it’s incorporated into your lease agreement, what kind of insurance you need, and how to set it up for a lease car.
+We’ve already covered how car insurance works and how car leasing works, so here we'll specifically talk you through whether insurance is incorporated into your lease agreement, what kind of insurance you need, and how to set it up for a lease car.

 What is included when leasing a car?